People come to Harpeth River State Park to canoe, hike, fish, and picnic. Most of them don't know much about its history.

-The Harpeth River State Park is not a single piece of land; it is scattered throughout ten locations in the southern part of Cheatham County and the southwestern part of Davidson County.
-Some of the places are scenic in nature, while some are historic in nature.
-The common link that they all have is that they are all located along the Harpeth River, a tributary of the Cumberland that winds through Williamson, Davidson, Cheatham and Dickson counties.
+The Harpeth River State Park is not a single piece of land.
+It is scattered throughout ten locations in the southern part of Cheatham County and the southwestern part of Davidson County.

-Now we'll focus on the three main historic sites, starting with the oldest.
+We'll focus on the three main historic sites that are found there, starting with the oldest.